 Seafair Indian Days Powwow, July

-Come enjoy hundreds of dancers in handcrafted regalia and several powerful drum groups in a celebration of Native American cultures at Daybreak Star Indian Cultural Center in July.
+Come enjoy hundreds of dancers in handcrafted regalia and several powerful drum groups in a celebration of Native American cultures at Daybreak Star Indian Cultural Center.

 Chief Seattle Days, August

-Join this historic celebration held in August each year by the Suquamish on the Port Madison Reservation.
+Join this historic celebration held each year by the Suquamish.
 This multi-day event includes traditional dancing, canoe races, Native art, and a ceremony honoring Chief Seattle.

 Omak Stampede, August

-Every August, this annual event stampedes into Omak with rodeo events — including the world-famous suicide race — and the Colville Confederated Tribes’ Indian Encampment and Pow Wow, featuring a teepee village and dancing.
+This annual event stampedes into Omak with rodeo events—including the world-famous suicide race—and the Colville Confederated Tribes’ Indian Encampment and Pow Wow, featuring a teepee village and dancing.

 Tribal Canoe Journeys, Summer